infinite-table/infinite-react/www/pages/blog/2023/01/16/infinite-table-is-here.page.md

 We think you'll love it.

-We know this is the DataGrid we would have loved to use more than 15 years ago when [we started working with tables in the browser](/blog/2022/11/08/why-another-datagrid).
+This is the DataGrid we would have loved to use more than 15 years ago when [we started working with tables in the browser](/blog/2022/11/08/why-another-datagrid).

 And now it's finally here 🎉.

-### Built from the ground up with React & TypeScript
+### Built from the Ground Up with React & TypeScript

-#### React all the way
+#### React all the Way

 Infinite Table feels native to React, not as a after-thought, as we've built it with React in mind.

 It's declarative all the way and exposes everything as props, both controlled and uncontrolled.

 If you don't like the default behavior of a prop, use the controlled version and implement your own logic and handling - see for example the [following props related to column order](/docs/reference/infinite-table-props#search=columnorder):

 * <PropLink name="columnOrder" /> - controlled property for managing order of columns
 * <PropLink name="defaultColumnOrder" /> - uncontrolled version of the above